Mark Lewis-Francis: Career

-Return to top level
+Lewis-Francis became the British 100 metres champion after winning the British AAA Championships title at the 2002 AAA Championships and became Britain's top 100 m sprinter after Dwain Chambers was banned for drug use in 2003.

+At the 2004 Olympic Games in Athens, he represented Great Britain and missed out on the final of the 100 m at the 2004 Summer Olympics, but days later ran the final leg of the 4 × 100 m relay, famously holding off former Olympic champion and world record holder Maurice Greene, allowing the Great Britain team to narrowly win in a time of 38.07 seconds.
+The gold medal team consisted of Lewis-Francis, Marlon Devonish, Darren Campbell and Jason Gardener.
+As the last of the four in both race and alphabetical order, Lewis-Francis became the fiftieth man to win a gold medal for Great Britain in Athletics at the Olympics.

+He left his home town of Birmingham in 2005 to move to Eton and train with a new coach.

 After a year out with an Achilles injury, Lewis-Francis engaged in warm weather training in California with his new coach Linford Christie.
 Putting a history of injuries behind him, he set his sights on making the 100 m final at the Berlin World Championships.
 However, he failed to make the team.

 Following a late call up to the Great Britain squad, in July 2010 he won silver at the 2010 European Athletics Championships in a time of 10.18 seconds, his first major individual medal at senior level.
 Unfortunately, three days later in a heat of the 4 × 100 m relay, he blundered during the baton exchange that resulted in the team not making the final.
-Nonetheless, he was selected to represent Europe at the 2010 IAAF Continental Cup and he took the bronze medal while European champion Christophe Lemaitre won the race.
+Nonetheless, he was selected to represent Europe at the 2010 IAAF Continental Cup and he took the bronze medal, while European champion Christophe Lemaitre won the race.
 Lewis-Francis gained a second silver of the season at the 2010 Commonwealth Games: he recorded a season's best run of 10.15 seconds in the qualifiers and he ran 10.20 seconds to finish as runner-up behind Lerone Clarke in the final, having pulled himself back into contention after his starting blocks slipped.

-Lewis-Francis joined the British bobsleigh team in August 2015, joining former track teammates Simeon Williamson and Joel Fearon in the team, with an aim to compete in the 2018 Winter Olympics in Pyeongchang whilst also hoping to be selected for the sprints at the 2016 Summer Olympics in Rio de Janeiro.
+Lewis-Francis joined the British bobsleigh team in August 2015, joining former track teammates Simeon Williamson and Joel Fearon in the team, with an aim to compete in the 2018 Winter Olympics in Pyeongchang, whilst also hoping to be selected for the sprints at the 2016 Summer Olympics in Rio de Janeiro.

-Drugs tests

-In December 2007, after the Christine Ohuruogu affair, Lewis-Francis was one of three British athletes to acknowledge having missed two drugs tests.